zacnees3/getting-started-with-github-copilot/README.md

    - We recommend creating a public repository, as private repositories will use [Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    - Scroll down and click the **Create repository** button at the bottom of the form.

-3. After your new repository is created, wait about 20 seconds for the exercise to be prepared.
+3. After your new repository is created, wait about 20 seconds for the exercise to be prepared and buttons updated.
+You will continue working from your copy of the exercise.

    - The **Copy Exercise** button will deactivate, changing to gray.
    - The **Start Exercise** button will activate, changing to green.
+   - You will likely need to refresh the page.

 4. Click **Start Exercise**.
 Follow the step-by-step instructions and feedback will be provided as you progress.